ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

     scene data (e.g. geometry, materials) from `Scene`.
   * `pathtraceFree` frees memory allocated by `pathtraceInit`
-  * `pathtrace` performs one iteration of the rendering - it handles kernel launches, memory copies, transferring some data, etc. See comments for a low-level overview.
+  * `pathtrace` performs one iteration of the rendering - it handles kernel launches, memory copies, transferring some data, etc.
+    * See comments for a low-level path tracing recap.
 * `src/intersections.h`: ray intersection functions
   * `boxIntersectionTest` and `sphereIntersectionTest`, which take in a ray and a geometry object and return various properties of the intersection.